 Erie’s total score is on par with that of Camden, but the greater number of jobs available in the area for Occupational Therapists means that this city is just inching ahead.

 Known as “gem city” owing to the sparkling waters of its namesake lake, Erie offers 18 Occupational Therapist jobs per every 10,000 positions, four more than Camden’s 14.
 Within easy driving distance of both Cleveland, Ohio and Buffalo, New York, Erie offers small town living without isolation.
-The town is a great place if you are thinking about children as spend per student is well above the US average.
+The State Board of OT, Education and Licensure can you make sure you a properly credentialed so you are clear to work in Pennsylvania.

 7. Battle Creek, Michigan